unrealcv/unrealcv/docs/unrealcv_plus/tutorials/pak-workflow.rst

 Pak File Workflow Tutorial
 ==========================

-This guide describes the runtime pak workflow supported by UnrealCV+: mount a cooked pak, inspect its contents, scan its package paths, and load an asset.
-The commands and Blueprint signatures below match the current UnrealCV+ implementation.
+This guide describes the runtime pak workflow supported by UnrealCV Dev For UnrealZoo: mount a cooked pak, inspect its contents, scan its package paths, and load an asset.
+The commands and Blueprint signatures below match the current UnrealCV Dev For UnrealZoo implementation.

 Workflow
 --------